 One of the biggest reasons why you need a healthy gut is that 70% of your immune system resides in your gastrointestinal tract.
 The healthy bacteria communicate with your immune system so it will know when it’s time to attack bad bacteria, viruses, pathogens, and other foreign bodies trying to invade it.
 A healthy gut is key for disease prevention, longevity, and for feeling your best!
 The gut microbiome is a constantly changing, living organism that reacts to all kinds of stimuli such as what you drink, the food you eat, medications that you take, exercise, and stress levels.
-The healthy flora are the protectors in the body from the outside environment.
+Healthy flora is the protector in the body from the outside environment.
 Whatever you put through your digestive system is what these bacteria live off of.
 When you overload them with unhealthy foods or medications it’s hard for them to protect you, which can lead to a variety of health concerns.

 You Have the Biggest Influence Over Your Gut Health

 You are the biggest influencer of your gut health through your diet, the medications that you take, and the lifestyle that you lead.
 Your healthy gut flora is the protector of your body from the outside environment.
 Whatever you put through your digestive system is what these bacteria live off of.
 When you overload them with unhealthy foods or medications, it’s hard for them to protect you.
 This can lead to many different health concerns.
 Evidence continues to grow on how the imbalance of good bacteria to bad bacteria in your gut (known as dysbiosis) can directly affect your health.
 Other things that disrupt the balance of your gut microbiome include:

 - Foods high in sugar